 4. Pump Frequently and Regularly

 Consistency is vital when it comes to milk supply.
-To maintain a steady milk production, try to pump at least every 2-3 hours, even during the night.
+To maintain a steady milk production, pump at least every 2-3 hours, even at night.
 The more frequently you empty your breasts, the more milk your body will produce.

 5. Relax and Stay Hydrated